ErinaTheDummy/SwordToShield/Character_Creation/Classes/MartialArtist.md

 ### Cascading Strikes
 As an action you may expend 1 hit die to make double the amount of unarmed strikes you may take in an action.
-You may also expend up to 2 additional hit dice, adding 2 additional strikes for each additional hit die.
+You may also expend up to 2 additional hit dice, adding 2 additional strikes per additional hit die.
 This martial art is physically taxing, once you use it you must take a rest before using it again.

 ### Roundhouse Kick
 When you make take the attack action you may expend a hit die and replace an unarmed strike with a kick.
 On a hit, the target of your attack takes damage as normal and must make a strength saving throw or be knocked 10 feet back and fall prone, being knocked only 5 feet and not falling prone on a success.

+### Sweeping Strike
+Whenever you make an unarmed strike you may expend a hit die to substitute it and sweep your leg in a circular motion around you.
+All creatures your size or smaller within your unarmed strike range must make a dexterity saving throw or fall prone and take 1d8 bludgeoning damage.

 ### Deflect Projectiles
 As a reaction to being targeted by a ranged weapon attack you may expend a hit